-- Story of Faraday
+- · Story of Faraday

 - Coulomb's Law

 - Mathematical Formulation of Gauss Law

 - Contributions of Oliver Heaviside

 - Contributions of Hertz

-AUPY441: CLASSICAL AND RELATIVISTIC MECHANICS
+AUPM441: CLASSICAL AND RELATIVISTIC MECHANICS

-CO Course Outcomes Cognitive PSO No. Students who complete this course will be able to Level No.

-CO1 Explain the conservation of linear momentum, angular momentum and energy on the basis of linear uniformities and rotational invariance of space and homogeneity of flow of time U, R PSO1, PSO8, PSO9 CO2 Recognize the theory of motion in central force field extending up to the explanation of Kepler's laws of planetary motion U, R PSO8, PSO9 CO3 Compare the Lagrangian, Hamiltonian and Newtonian approaches in mechanical systems An PSO16 CO4 Differentiate the different types of frames of references An, Ap PSO2, PSO8 CO5 Understand the behavior of objects that travel with a velocity comparable to that of light in vacuum U PSO9
+CO No. Course Outcomes Students who complete this course will be able to Cognitive Level PSO No. CO1 Explain the conservation of linear momentum, angular momentum and energy on the basis of linear uniformities and rotational invariance of space and homogeneity of flow of time U PSO1, PSO9 CO2 Recognize the theory of motion in central force field extending up to the explanation of Kepler's laws of planetary motion.
+U PSO2, PSO8, PSO9 CO3 Compare the Lagrangian, Hamiltonian and Newtonian approaches in mechanical systems An PSO1, PSO16 CO4 Differentiate the different types of frames of references.
+U PSO1